tinymins/vue-boilerplate/README.md

 # vue-boilerplate

-> This repo is a boilerplate for vue project, based on [vue-mobile-boilerplate](https://github.com/luckyyyyy/vue-example) repo.
+> This repo is a boilerplate for `Vue.js v2` project.
+You could use it as a base to build your own web app or chrome extension.

-## Feature
+## Features

 > Notice: This branch is not only SPA version but also chrome-extension version, you can just run build to build a chrome extension.
-  * Inherit all features of luckyyyyy's [vue-mobile-boilerplate](https://github.com/luckyyyyy/vue-example) project.
+  * Equip with Vue, ES6 & Babel 6 & Postcss (SCSS, LESS, STYLUS), build with Webpack 3.
+  * Support hot module replacement, it will hot reload the page when you modified the code.
+  * Support auto px2rem (default on) and auto px2viewport (default off).
   * Lint codes with [eslint](https://github.com/eslint/eslint), [stylelint](https://github.com/stylelint/stylelint) and [vuelint](https://github.com/vuejs/eslint-plugin-vue).
-  * Support render different page depends on device type within the same route.
   * Support build a chrome extension, makes chrome extension development much easier.

 ## How to use